insights

 Read Time 3 Minutes

-Some research suggests that early intervention can help prevent metabolic syndrome, but in order to know when to intervene, you need to know which patients are at risk for the disorder.
-Before ordering lab tests, the first step in screening for metabolic syndrome can be as simple as conducting a brief physical exam for visceral adiposity and acanthosis nigricans.7-9 Specifically, a simple waist-to-hip ratio may indicate an increased risk for diabetes, heart disease, and other complications.10,11
+Early intervention may help prevent metabolic syndrome, but in order to know when to intervene, you need to know which patients are at risk for the disorder.
+Before ordering lab tests, the first step in screening for metabolic syndrome can be as simple as conducting a brief physical exam for visceral adiposity and acanthosis nigricans.17,18 Specifically, a simple waist-to-hip ratio may indicate an increased risk for diabetes, heart disease, and other complications.19,20 In the following video, IFM educator Elizabeth Boham, MD, talks about how you can detect metabolic syndrome in the physical exam.

 What other lifestyle modifications can help patients who struggle with metabolic syndrome?
 Learn more about tools and strategies to help patients achieve sustainable lifestyle change and improve their well-being through IFM’s new course Lifestyle: The Foundations of Functional Medicine.